-6.2 Introduction of 'public interest' requirement
+6.2.
+Introduction of "public interest" requirement

-Secondly, there is now a requirement that the disclosure must in the reasonable belief of the worker be made in the 'public interest'.

-Prior to 25 June 2013, it was possible for an employee to bring a whistleblowing claim on the basis that his disclosure was that his own contract of employment had been or was going to be breached, pursuant to Parkins v Sodexho (2002).
+Secondly, since June 2013 there has been a requirement that the disclosure must, in the reasonable belief of the worker, be made in the "public interest".
+Prior to June 2013, it was possible for an employee to bring a whistleblowing claim on the basis that his disclosure was that his own contract of employment had been or was going to be breached, pursuant to Parkins v Sodexho (2002).
 Some employees appeared to use this tactically when they considered themselves to be at risk of dismissal since it raised the risks of an unfair dismissal claim considerably for the employer if the dismissal was linked to whistleblowing due to the potential reputational damage and uncapped compensation.
+This position has now been changed, essentially reversing the position set out in Sodexho.
+"Public interest" is not defined, but, in Chesterton Global and Verman v Nurmohamed (2017) the Court of Appeal decided that the interests served by the disclosure do not have to extend outside the workplace to satisfy the public interest requirement.